Companies Should Mandate Two-Factor Authentication, Says Head of National Cybersecurity Alliance

 Companies that use logins will sometimes use two-factor authentication as an extra step to verify the person logging on.
 If companies mandate two-factor authentication, like Plaggemier suggests, she concludes that more vulnerable populations will be safer on the internet.

-The Biden administration is currently grappling with the need for cybersecurity legislation in the U.S, in the wake of a number of breaches, including financial investment app Robinhood, software company SolarWinds, oil transport company Colonial Pipeline, and meat producer JBS. in which the stock trading investment app lost the data of more than 7 million customers.
-This disruption came after SolarWinds, a software development company, experienced a similar event in February of last year.
+The Biden administration is currently grappling with the need for cybersecurity legislation in the U.S, in the wake of a number of breaches, including financial investment app Robinhood, in which the stock trading investment app lost the data of more than 7 million customers.
+SolarWinds, a software development company, experienced a similar event in February 2021.
+Oil transport company Colonial Pipeline, and meat producer JBS have also experienced similar attacks.

 Plaggemier’s statement is relevant considering the partnership between the NCSA and the Cybersecurity and Infrastructure Security Agency under the U.S. Department of Homeland Security.
 In the past the NCSA and the CISA have worked together to promote cybersecurity safety month throughout October.